HomeMy WebLinkAbout1945-03-19 122

 live in Lexington and the Agents who make a

-livelihood from some otheource and sell ins-
+livelihood from some otherource and sell ins-

-urance on the side. \`
+urance on the side .

 Upon motion of Mr. Rowse, seconded by Mr.